skchanah/TextSummarizer/README.md

 ![Screenshot of the app](/assets/images/app_preview.png)

 ## Pending Updates
-1. Duckduckgo algorithm to replace gpt 3.5
+1. ~~Duckduckgo API for KB functions~~
-2. Langchain to further optimize the summarization
+2. ~~Langchain to further optimize the summarization~~

 ## Acknowledgement
-Shout out to Jay Peterman @ medium for the motivations and inspirations https://towardsdatascience.com/make-a-text-summarizer-with-gpt-3-f0917a07189e
+Shout out to Jay Peterman @ medium for the motivations and inspirations for a streamlit app https://towardsdatascience.com/make-a-text-summarizer-with-gpt-3-f0917a07189e